-Phoenix Lodge No. 1001 was chartered in 2010, being one of the first Lebanese lodges to work under the jurisdiction of the Grand Lodge of the District of Columbia and operates in English.
+Phoenix Lodge No. 1001 was chartered in 2010, being one of the first lodges in Lebanon to work under the jurisdiction of the Grand Lodge of the District of Columbia and operates in English.

-Phoenix has many brethren of varying ages and backgrounds.
+Phoenix Lodge has many brethren of varying ages and backgrounds.
 We pride in our diversity and take it to heart to always meet on the level at 7 pm every third Tuesday of the month.
-Social functions follow-up our meetings.
+Social functions follow after our meetings.

 Business attire (dark suit and tie) for Lodge Members and visiting Brethren is a must.

 To inquire more about how to join Phoenix Lodge No. 1001, click here.

 If you are a brother mason in good standing you are most welcome to visit us.
 Please contact our Brother Secretary to find out more!

 Our doors are always open to visiting Brethren!